Battleship (rocketry)

 In rocketry, 'battleship' was a term used during the design of the Saturn V to refer to a heavy duty rocket stage which was used to test configuration and integration of a launch vehicle.

 The term was used in contrast to the boilerplate nickname, which refers to a non-functional mock-up used to test spacecraft.

 A battleship is functional, but simpler, cheaper and heavier than the operational version.
 Thus, it functions but does not achieve the same performance (such as thrust-to-weight ratio) as the operational one.
-In particular, propellant tanks and major structural components were made of thicker, more rugged materials rather than being carefully thinned to save as much weight as possible.
-This is done mainly to test the liquid engines operationally and the configuration of the propellant tank passively.
+In particular, propellant tanks and major structural components may be constructed of thicker, more rugged materials rather than being carefully thinned to save as much weight as possible.
+This is done mainly to test the engines operationally and the configuration of the propellant tank passively.
+The S-IC-T could be considered to be a battleship of the S-IC of the Saturn V.